Uruguayan rock: 1985-1989: The new Uruguayan rock

 After 1985, with the restoration of democracy, after 12 years of dictatorship, Uruguayan rock was reborn.
 The new scene was perhaps best represented by Los Estómagos, whose 1985 debut album, Tango que me hiciste mal (1985) "is considered the kick-off of the new Uruguayan rock".
 Although usually labelled a punk band, the dark tone and minimalist music of Los Estómagos mean they are closer to new wave bands such as Bauhaus and Joy Division, rather than Sex Pistols.
 The album's particular sound was also due to the use of outdated and poorly equipped Uruguayan recording studios.

 In 1985 also the Uruguayan Heavy Metal scene was born with bands like Acido and Alvacast, being Alvacast the first Heavy Metal band to get a record deal in Uruguay.
 Alvacast recorded their first LP in 1987 called "Al Borde Del Abismo".

-Other bands influenced by punk rock and new wave included Traidores, Neoh-23, Zero, and La Chancha Francisca.
+Other bands influenced by punk rock and new wave included Traidores, Neoh-23, Zero, La Tabaré Banda and La Chancha Francisca.
 The scene was alive and well, with shows at underground venues or the series of big concerts known as Montevideo Rock, (where participated the most popular Heavy Metal band called Alvacast) that also included foreign bands.
 The gloomy sound of this era (post-punk guitars, grim lyrics) found little support in mainstream media.
 This eighties rock movement slowly weakened and practically vanished.
 It is generally considered that this period symbolically came to an end in 1989, with the split of Los Estómagos.

 Corrección: la banda que edito dentro de la categoría HEAVY METAL en Uruguay.
 Fué ACIDO.
 Fonográficamente ese es el 1er. registro.